zalf-rpm/monica/README.md

 On Windows an NSIS installer can be created.
 The installer will by default install all programm code into c:\program files and the parameters, databases and examples into c:\users\USER_PROFILE\MONICA.
 The MONICA install directory will be added to the PATH environment variable as well as add it to the PYTHONPATH environment variable.
-So after a normal installation MONICA should be useable from the commandline as well as from Python (import monica_python).
+So after a normal installation MONICA should be useable from the commandline.

 ## Contributing